cryptag/leapchat/README.md

 ``` $ npm run dev  # watch asset files and recompile when changed ```

-Then, to set up the database and run PostgREST, which our Go code uses for persistence:
+Then, to set up the database and run PostgREST, which our Go code uses
+for persistence:

 ``` $ cd db/ ```

+Now, become the `postgres` user and run `bash init_sql.sh`.
+One way this usually works (at least on Linux):

 ``` $ sudo su postgres -c 'bash init_sql.sh' ```